bhmj/jsonslice/README.md

 1. Only single-word keys (`/\w+/`) are supported by now.

-2. Only dot notation (`$.foo.bar`) is supported by now.
-Bracket notation is coming soon.

-3. A single index reference returns an element, not an array:
+2. A single index reference returns an element, not an array:
 ```
 ./jsonslice sample0.json $.store.book[0]
 ```